Big Sheep Parade

 Sheep for the Parade from Faulkner Land & Livestock

 The hosts of this year's sheep for the Parade are the men and women of Faulkner Land & Livestock.
 John Faulkner, a third-generation sheep rancher, first with his father and two brothers and now with his sons, Mike and Jack, has run the sheep operation since 1956.
 It has been headquartered in Gooding, Idaho, since 1933.
-Most of Faulkner's sheep run in the Smokey Mountains at the head of the South Fork of the Boise River, in the hills behind Featherville and Fairfield, and through the Wood River Valley north into the Sawtooth National Recreation Area.
+Most of Faulkner's sheep run in the Smoky Mountains at the head of the South Fork of the Boise River, in the hills behind Featherville and Fairfield, and through the Wood River Valley north into the Sawtooth National Recreation Area.

 In Memoriam